Zamiell/isaac-faq/item-starts.md

 ## The List

+- Items are listed in order of power level.
+- You should probably not start anything in D class.
-Items are listed in order of power level.
-More detail about these items can be found below.
-Note that the ordering is somewhat subjective; other speedrunners may prefer the list be slightly shuffled in some way or another.
+- More detail about these items can be found below in the [explanations section](#explanations).
+- The ordering is somewhat subjective; other speedrunners may prefer the list be slightly shuffled in some way or another.

 | Rank | Item Name          | Class |
 | ---- | ------------------ | ----- |